Methodology

 | AI article share | — | ~40% | Graphite / Axios 2025 — AI-generated articles reached ~40% of new English-language articles by 2024.
 Measures published articles, not discussion content. |

 Our AI rate (~11%) is conservative relative to web-page studies (40–74%) because we classify community discussion content — comments, posts, answers — where AI penetration is structurally lower than in published articles or SEO-driven pages.
-Our bot traffic blend (45%) sits slightly below the latest Imperva/Cloudflare figures (51–54%) and may be revised upward as source-level consumption data becomes available.
+Our bot traffic blend (45%) sits below the latest Imperva/Cloudflare figures (51–57.5%) and may be revised upward as source-level consumption data becomes available.

 The trend matters more than any single number.
 We are watching the Dead.